 Artist Statement

-In 2025, she was named among the top 100 photographers in the “Leica 100 Years” project.
-Her leporello artist’s book “Motyolek” (The Moth) was presented at the NIZINA Fair at the Moscow Museum (2024) and was acquired for the project’s library collection.
-Her collages were featured at the “Niches” Festival (ARBUZZ Gallery) and published by a Parisian collage club.
-She holds a PD in Arts and Cultural Management from the University of Manchester.
+In 2025, she was included in the list of 100 best photographers in the “Leica 100 Years” project.
+Her artist’s leporello book Moth was presented at the NIZINA art fair at the Museum of Moscow (2024) and entered the project’s library collection.
+Her collages have been featured in the “Niches” festival (ARBUZZ Gallery) and published by the Paris Collage Collective.

 Artist Statement